sezzle/sezzle-magento2/README.md

 ## Configure Sezzle

-Log in to Magento Admin and complete the configuration per the instructions [here](Log in to Magento Admin and complete the configuration per the instructions [here](https://docs.sezzle.com/docs/plugins/magento-2).
+Log in to Magento Admin and complete the configuration per the instructions [here](https://docs.sezzle.com/docs/plugins/magento-2).
-).

 *Your store is now ready to accept payments through Sezzle.*